 optional: single cream or plain yoghurt

 Split and wash the leeks, peel the celeriac.
 Chop both vegetables into bite-sized chunks.
 Gently heat the oil in a large saucepan and fry the vegetables on a medium heat for about 3 minutes.
 Add the root ginger, parsley and stock.
-Put a lid on the pan and simmer soup for about 30 minutes until vegetable are tender.
+Put a lid on the pan and simmer the soup for about 30 minutes until vegetable are tender.
 When the soup is cool, add the garlic and liquidise until smooth; you may need to add more stock or hot water if the soup is too thick.
 Add seasoning to taste.
 Reheat and swirl some cream or yoghurt into each bowl, if liked.

-In the unlikely event that there is any left, the soup keeps well in the fridge for up to three days.
+This soup keeps well in the fridge for up to three days.

 Brussels Sprouts and Chestnuts

-Sprouts and chestnuts are a perfect combination of flavours and textures.
+Sprouts and chestnuts are a perfect combination of flavour and textures.
 You’ll need some pre-cooked chestnuts (they are available in vacuum packs or you can cook and peel fresh chestnuts) and a knob of butter or drizzle of olive oil.
 Once your sprouts are cooked, mix in some chopped chestnuts.
 As a rough guide, use one chestnut to every 5 sprouts; big chestnut fans may wish to add more.
 Top with melted butter or a drizzle of oil.

 Here’s how to pep-up your Christmas day parsnips: